Duke’s 100th Class Arrives

 During this week, students are introduced to Durham and encouraged to find their way around the Bull City, including a Durham Night Market highlighting a dozen local businesses.

-Fresh off her Olympic gold medal, women’s basketball coach Kara Lawson addresses the first-years in Cameron Indoor Stadium alongside President Price and coaches Manny Diaz and John Scheyer.
+Fresh off her Olympic gold medal, women’s basketball coach Kara Lawson addressed the new students in Cameron Indoor Stadium and introduced first-year player Toby Fournier who, she said, would be the first woman to dunk in Cameron.
+Lawson spoke alongside President Price and coaches Manny Diaz and Jon Scheyer.

 It’s vital new Duke students understand the city they now live in, said Stelfanie Williams, Duke’s Vice President for Durham and Community Affairs.